gvwilson/thirdbit/src/fiction/iffy/index.md

 Right.
 Aright.
 *Vi da*."
-He blinked twice to end the call and bared his teeth.
+He blinked twice to end the call.

 "Who was that?"
 Aunt Naggie asked cautiously.